zabrewer/MerakiAsync/README.md

 # initiate our class AsyncDashboard from the merakiasync library - this only needs to be done ONCE
 async_session = merakiasync.AsyncDashboard(apikey=my_apikey)

-# instatiate the organizations METHOD from AsyncDashboard class in __init__.py
+# instantiate the organizations METHOD from AsyncDashboard class in __init__.py
-# this in turn automatically instatiates the Organizations class from
+# this in turn automatically instantiates the Organizations class from
 # repeat below for networks, devices, etc. - only one time PER each scope (class)
 organization_session = async_session.organizations()
-networks_session = async_sessions.networks()
+networks_session = async_session.networks()
-adminstered_session = async_sessions.administered()
+adminstered_session = async_session.administered()
 cellulargateway_session = async_sessions.cellularGateway()
-devices_session = async_sessions.devices()
+devices_session = async_session.devices()
-insight_session = async_sessionsinsight()
+insight_session = async_session.insight()
-licensing_session = async_sessions.licensing()
+licensing_session = async_session.licensing()
-switch_session = async_sessions.switch()
+switch_session = async_session.switch()
-wireless_session = async_sessions.wireless()
+wireless_session = async_session.wireless()
-appliances_session = async_sessions.appliances()
+appliances_session = async_session.appliances()
 ```

 ## Differences: Parameters and Data Structures

 MerakiAsync works slightly differently than the Python SDK as related to what is passed to MerakiAsync and what is returned.
-First, each MerakiAsync class method *alwyas* expects a list containing nested dictionaries.
+First, each MerakiAsync class method *always* expects a list containing nested dictionaries.
 Each dictionary must include at least the required paramaters for the given class.

 Additionally, MerakiAsync *always* returns a list containing nested dictionaries.

 Let's take the example of getOrganiztion (returns a single organization).
-With MerakiAsync this method is called AsyncGetOrganization and like every other method under the Organizations class (with the exception of AsyncGetOrganizations), it takes **organizationId** as a required paramater.
+With MerakiAsync this method is called AsyncGetOrganization and like every other method under the Organizations class (with the exception of AsyncGetOrganizations), it takes **organizationId** as a required parameter.

-So we need to pass in at minumum one nested dict called **organizations** that at minumum includes organizationId as a key and a related value.
+So we need to pass in at minimum one nested dict called **organizations** that at minimum includes organizationId as a key and a related value.

 This is different from how you would normally call this class in the Python SDK which only requires organizationId passed directly to the class.

 Why this difference?
 For each dictionary we pass into a MerakiAsync class, we split the calls using async to speed up operations and then return all output.

-This is more intune for how we use the Meraki Python SDK at scale.
+This is more in-tune for how we use the Meraki Python SDK at scale.
 For example, the following steps are very common starting points in the Meraki API use:

 1) getOrganizations
-2) do some filter to only return a subset of the organiztions that we want data from
+2) do some filter to only return a subset of the organizations that we want data from
 3) getNetworks (for all of those organizations in step 2)
 4) (optionally) filter the networks
 5) getNetworkDevices, getNetworkSSIDs, or any other operation